 How can I pay for the trip to Chernobyl?

-The rest of the price is paid in USD or € when leaving the meeting point in Kiev, where you will also get a receipt (invoice).
-If you wish to invoice your company or some third party, please contact us with the company details at firstname.lastname@example.org.
+The remaining price is paid in USD or € when leaving the meeting point in Kiev, where you will also get a receipt (invoice).
+If you wish us to invoice your company or some third party, please contact us with the company details at firstname.lastname@example.org.

 Can you help me with the flight and hotel in Kiev?